dermatz/lazyHover/README.md

 # lazyHover
-Tigger active classes to hover elements
+Tigger active classes to hover elements with a timeout